The Atlas ZEN is ideal for testing Zener diodes (including avalanche diodes), transient suppressors, LEDs and LED strings.

 How much voltage is generated by the ZEN?A.

 The Atlas ZEN generates voltages of up to 60V in order to be able to test components that require up to around 50V to operate.
 Both the voltage and current are electronically limited.
 The voltages are below levels described in the Low Voltage Directive 2006/95/EC.

-DownloadsUser Guide (EN)User Guide (DE)User Guide (IT)Data Sheet (EN)
+DownloadsUser Guide (EN)User Guide (DE)User Guide (IT)User Guide (FR)Data Sheet (EN)

 Optional certificate of calibration includes results of manual verification tests.
 Instrument is calibrated the same way regardless of whether you require the certificate.